smartdev0725/allianceBlockNFTTrading/docs/RALBT.md

 There are two major protections implemented:
 1) At launch, the `transfer()` functionalities within the [rALBT token](Glossary.md) will be locked, to protect the protocol from whales.
 2) The relation between the amount of **Reputation** and the benefits within the platform are equalized by the [GEV Distribution](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution).
 This makes the *Reputation curve* asymptotic, discouraging hoarding **rALBT**.
 In other words: after a certain point, earning more won't have any considerable effect.

+On top of that, the [Tier NFTs](Glossary.md) are balanced and each user may have as much as a single *Tier NFT*.
+This means that wales might own a single **Gold NFT**, equalizing their perks with the rest of the users.

 ---